GonzaloRuizCavero/Servlets-JDBC-connection-database-simulation/Readme.txt

 This script simulates the registration method in a webpage.
-It is composed of a registration process, a verification process and an information storage process.
+It is composed of a registration process, a verification process and an information storage process using HTML and Java.
+It is recommended to open the projects as Eclipse IDE projects.

 The pipeline is the following:

 - First, Execute registro.html --> Here, you will be asked to provide a username and a password
 - A connection with a database will be created.
 If the username and password is in the database, the system will display that the user already exists.